Table of Contents

 Creation - Wizard

 The wizard allows you to add elements to the VC quickly and conveniently.
-You can create different types of elements, and it is recommended that before creating many elements you use it with only a couple of them, so that you do not have any troubles later on when deleting the elements (although if you make a mistake it might be faster to delete the entire VC).
+You can create different types of elements, and it is recommended that before creating many elements you use it with only a couple of them, so that you do not have any troubles later on when deleting the elements.
+If you make a mistake it might be faster to delete the entire VC.

 The most relevant element is the one that allows to create one element per agent, or on the contrary, to create one element per module.
 That way you can add dozens of elements that represent a complete agent, or an element of an agent, or show all the modules of different agents, creating many elements at once, which can be identified by the agent name, the module name or both.
 The interface is not difficult to use and the easiest thing to do is try some elements and see how it works.

 Creation - Service Wizard